A Blog by Carnegie Learning

 So we know that this student knows how to find a common denominator (but not when to find a common denominator).
 We also know that the student understands equivalent fractions.
 His mistake was in applying the process for adding fractions to multiplication.

 Why would a student do this?
-The answer is the next advantage of having students explain their reasoning:
+The answer is the next advantage of having students explain their reasoning.

 This student likely learned to add fractions by following a rote procedure: find common denominators, add (or subtract) the numerators, and simplify.
 If you learn that procedure without knowing why to find common denominators in addition or subtraction, you might, like this student, assume that all operations with fractions require common denominators.